 - A random Hiker on Akala Island asks you what you think about "the size of [his] area" before challenging you to a battle.
 He never clarifies what he means... while also stating in dialogue after the battle that "since [his] area is large, [his] volume must be large as well".

 - Tsareena, the new Fruit Pokémon.
 At first glance, her design is just a clever nod to mangosteens being "The Queen of Fruits".
-But look at her more closely: she has a dominant personality, looks like she's wearing thigh-high boots, tends to kick/stomp on things (her pre-evo Steenee even evolves if you level her up with the move Stomp!), and is all-female.
+But look at her more closely: she has a dominant personality, looks like she's wearing thigh-high boots, tends to kick or stomp to attack (in fact, she only evolves from a Steenee that knows the move Stomp), and is exclusively female.
 For the more savvy players, these traits invoke an archetype that really, really shouldn't appear in a kid's game.

 - Salazzle's Dex Entry in Sun outright mentions that it likes to keep a reverse harem of male Salandit around it, while the official website states Salandit's pheromones attract both male Pokémon and humans.